whisperity/try_git/Somefile.md

-This is a some sort of file.
-It contains a thing.
+This is a "Somefile".
+It now contains a thing and some other information from a pull request by another great collaborator.
+The pull request was merged with a rebased commit, because we had to resolve a conflict.